KUSURIDHEERAJ/ToDoApp/README.md

 # ToDoApp

-This app allows user to create tasks, mark completion and remove from completed tasks and also allows the user to edit and delete the tasks they have completed and CRUD operations are performed in this app using flutter whicha is a real time database.
+This app is completely developed using flutter sdk and dart language.
+This app allows user to create tasks, mark completion and restore tasks from completed tasks list and also allows the user to edit and delete the tasks they have completed and this appp involves CRUD operations which are performed using firebase which is a real time database offered by google.